OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 When clicking the VNC icon, the process of starting a session begins:

 -  A request is made and if a VNC session is possible, Sunstone server will add the VM Host to the list of allowed vnc session targets and create a random token associated to it.
 -  The server responds with the session token, then a ``noVNC`` dialog pops up.
 -  The VNC console embedded in this dialog will try to connect to the proxy either using websockets (default) or emulating them using ``Flash``.
 Only connections providing the right token will be successful.
 Websockets are supported from Firefox 4.0 (manual activation required in this version) and Chrome.
 The token expires and cannot be reused.

 |image8|

-In order to close the VNC session just close the console dialog.
+To close the VNC session just close the console dialog.

-.. note:: From Sunstone 3.8, a single instance of the VNC proxy is launched when Sunstone server starts.
-This instance will listen on a single port and proxy all connections from there.

 Information for Developers and Integrators
 ==========================================